-In selecting and evaluating candidates for directorship of the Company, the Nomination Committee may make reference to the directors' nomination policy which also contains the directors' nomination procedures.
-The directors' nomination policy aims at applying the principles of the board diversity policy and other provisions under the Listing Rules to improve transparency of the process and criteria adopted by the Nomination Committee in selecting and recommending candidates as Directors including non-executive Directors and independent non-executive Directors.
+In selecting and evaluating candidates for directorship of the Company, the Nomination Committee may make reference to the directors' nomination policy of the Company which contains the directors' nomination procedures.
+The directors' nomination policy aims at applying the principles of the board diversity policy and other provisions under the Listing Rules to improve transparency of the nomination process and criteria adopted by the Nomination Committee in selecting and recommending candidates as Directors.
 Under the directors' nomination policy, the Nomination Committee will review the perspectives, skills and experience of the candidate and determine: